Shoulder Arthroplasty

 RISK

-We treat you with experienced surgeons.
+You are treated by experienced surgeons.
 However, no intervention is free from risks or possible complications.
+The main risks are:

 - Joint infection 1.8%